 Inform your doctor if you have asthma, other skin conditions (e.g., eczema, psoriasis) or, any unusual or allergic reactions to any topical preparations.

 For women: Tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding

 This medication may make the treated areas of skin more sensitive to the sun.
-Avoid prolonged sun exposure, tanning booths, and sunlamps.
-Use a sunscreen of SPF 15 or greater and wear protective clothing over the treated areas.
+Avoid prolonged exposure to sunlight, sunlamps or ultraviolet light.
+Use a sunscreen of at least SPF 30 or greater and wear protective covering (e.g. hats, clothing) over the treated areas.

 How do I store this medicine?

 - Keep this medicine away from heat and direct sunlight in a cool, dry place, out of reach of children.

 When in doubt, consult your doctor or pharmacist.

 1 Mandalay Road, Singapore 308205